visionbike/visionbike-Hugo/content/posts/create-personal-blog-with-hugo-and-gh-pages/index.md

 ![Published URL](published-url.png)

 Wait for a few minutes to allow GitHub Pages to build and deploy your website.
-After the deployment is complete, you can click on the URL provided in the notification to view your website.
+When the deployment completes, you can click on the URL provided in the notification to view your website.
 It may take some time for the changes to propagate and for your website to become accessible.

 ![Site demo](site-demo.png)

 ## Conclusion

-Congratulations on setting up your blog using Hugo, Markdown, and GitHub Pages!
+Congratulations on setting up your blog using *Hugo*, *Markdown*, and *GitHub Pages*!
 This free and accessible solution enables you to create and share your technical knowledge with a wide audience.
 Happy blogging!

 ## Reference